lightning/bolts/02-peer-protocol.md

 # BOLT #2: Peer Protocol for Channel Management

-The peer channel protocol has three phases: establishment, normal operation, and closing.
+The peer channel protocol has 3 phases: establishment, normal operation, and closing.

 # Table of Contents